thonatt/CSL/README.md

 </table>
 </details>

-Also since CSL must rely on a macro for structs and interface blocks, it means it can directly forward the members name (and interface block variable names).
+Since CSL must rely on a macro for structs and interface blocks, it means it can directly forward the members names (and interface block variable names).
 Therefore there is no need for either automatic or manual naming in those cases.

 ## Generic shader generation

 Regular C++ workflow can be used to help the generation of CSL shaders, such as changing values (including arrays size), manual unrolling or conditionnal expressions.
 The helper `csl::ConstExpr<Type, value>` can be used to pass `constexpr` parameters, which are useful for example to specify the size of an array.

-Limitation, CSL scopes are still C++ scopes, so CSL declarations do not outlive C++ scopes.
+The use of C++ as a meta-languages for CSL has limitations.
+For example, CSL scopes are still C++ scopes under the hood, so CSL declarations do not outlive C++ scopes.

 <details>
     <summary>Generic shader generation example</summary>